“Houston, we have a problem!”

-Every stage of the emergency response, from the initial warning to planning rescue missions, has relied crucially on reconnaissance information from space.
-We have become so accustomed to space imagery that we take it for granted — real-time images of the storm itself and detailed, high-resolution mapping images showing the extent of the flooding.
+Every stage of the emergency response, from tracking the hurricane to planning rescue missions, has relied crucially on reconnaissance information from space.
+We have become so accustomed to space imagery that we take it for granted — real-time images of the storm itself and detailed, high-resolution mapping images showing the hurricane from space and extent of the flooding.

-All of it is critical lifesaving data, and all of it depends on keeping NASA’s mission control and space tracking centers in operation, even amid a catastrophic flood.
+All of it is critical lifesaving data, and all of it depends on keeping NASA’s mission control and space-based hurricane trackers in operation, even amid a catastrophic flood.

 Information to the Rescue

 A key player in hurricane protection is the Aqua Earth Observing System satellite, as reported at Space.com.
 Aqua sends back infrared-light telemetry that allows meteorologists to identify the cloud bands within a hurricane or tropical storm that are most likely to produce heavy rainfall.

 When these intense rain bands stalled over the Houston area, Aqua data tipped off forecasters that the greatest threat from Harvey would come not from its high winds or ocean waves, but from days of constant, intense rainfall over the Houston region’s low-lying terrain.

 Amid the flood disaster, according to Ars Technica, NASA maintained a skeleton crew of 125 people to maintain critical functions ranging from Mission Control for the International Space Station to managing the space center’s own emergency response plan.